yankkv17/blum-clicker/README.md

 # Info

-Due to the game update, the code has been revised.
-This is a temporary solution.
-Currently, bombs are adding points instead of deducting them.
-The code will be improved.
-It is consistently possible to score 200+ points now.

-As soon as my power outages decrease, the code will be properly updated.
+The update (collaboration) has ended, and the previous version of the game has returned.
+Accordingly, the code and templates have been updated.
+The code works stably and well.

 ## Description
 This project is an automatic clicker for the Blum.